siddharthoza/NLP-model-for-Spam-E-mail-classification/README.md

 ## Setup

-The dataset used and its metadata can be found [here](https://github.com/siddharthoza/NLP-model-for-Spam-E-mail-classification/Data).
-The jupyter notebook can be downloaded [here](https://github.com/harshbg/Cardiac-Arrhythmia-Multi-Class-Classification/blob/master/Cardiac%20Arrhythmia%20Multi-Class%20Classification.ipynb) and can be used to reproduce the result.
+The dataset used and its metadata can be found [here](https://github.com/siddharthoza/NLP-model-for-Spam-E-mail-classification/tree/master/Data).
+The python file can be downloaded [here](https://github.com/siddharthoza/NLP-model-for-Spam-E-mail-classification/blob/master/app.py) and can be used to reproduce the result.

 ## Process